WilliamWu88/pipez_ENGG1805/README.md

 To create a RenameFieldPipe that renames the fields as follows:
 - renames field named “C1” to “Column A”,
 - renames field named “C2” to “Column B”,
-- renames field named “C3” to “Column C”, RenameFieldsPipe.create(("C1","C2","C3"), ("Column A", "Column B", "Column C"));
+- renames field named “C3” to “Column C”.

+RenameFieldsPipe.create(("C1","C2","C3"), ("Column A", "Column B", "Column C"));

 # FieldMatch Pipe